gdimitriu/robotics/4wd/raspberrypi/README.md

 # DROID framework for RaspberryPI

-This project is a droid controled from command line on ble or std input/output, with front sensor to guard against objects in front and when it take left/right turn.
+This project is a droid controlled from command line on ble,std input/output and android for simple movement, with front sensor to guard against objects in front and when it take left/right turn.

 ## Components